 Now, can you imagine what the goat herd's response to Bella's speed would be?
-If I allowed her to work that field as I am the field we are in her lesson would be entirely different.
-Instead of learning that she can easily work around a calm cow she would learn that being near goats can become very dynamic.
+If I allowed her to work in that field as I am in the field we are in, her lesson would be entirely different.
+Instead of learning that she can easily work around a calm cow, she would learn that being near goats can become very dynamic.
 She would likely match her speed to their speed.
-Maybe she would chase them, or maybe she'd just blow by and they would be wallpaper to her as Strawberry is, but I would be taking a big chance in finding that out AND it would be a big training mistake for my goats.
+Maybe she would chase them, or maybe she'd just blow by, and they would be wallpaper to her as Strawberry is, but I would be taking a big chance in finding that out AND it would be a big training mistake for my goats.
 I have carefully, over time, taught the goat herd that they are safe around all white dogs so I can count on them to be calm puppy trainers for me.

 The livestock MUST be trained before LGDs are introduced.

 In the video below, watch Thor's speed as he approaches this flock, or the lack thereof.
-I could probably take him out in the goat field Bella is watching and the goats would stay steady because nothing about him is threatening.
+I could probably take him out in the goat field Bella is watching, and the goats would stay steady because nothing about him is threatening.
 However, I would be taking a big gamble with Thor because this young fellow isn't up for this big a challenge just yet.
 Livestock/pup interactions are all about balance and respect - for the dogs as well as the livestock.

 The goats in this next video belong to Amber.
 She has a pair of our pups that are about a year old.
-She is doing careful long-line introduction with her dogs and these goats for obvious reasons!
+She is doing careful long-line introductions with her dogs and these goats for obvious reasons!
 And she's doing a great job - blog coming soon!